Part 61 J: Sport Pilots

 - Aircraft restrictions:

-- Vh must be less than 87 KCAS (max speed in level flight with max continuous power)
+- VH must be less than 87 KCAS (max speed in level flight with max continuous power)

 - Contrary to any operating limitations